pinecone-io/pinecone-ts-client/guides/data-operations/bulk-import.md

 # Bulk Import

-You can [import vectors en masse](https://docs.pinecone.io/guides/index-data/import-data) from object storage. `Import` is a long-running, asynchronous operation that imports large numbers of records into a Pinecone serverless index.
+You can [import vectors in bulk](https://docs.pinecone.io/guides/index-data/import-data) from object storage. `Import` is a long-running, asynchronous operation that imports large numbers of records into a Pinecone serverless index.

 > **Note:**
 >